jenjnif/jenjnif.github.io/_posts/2018-03-27-http_connection_blog_part2.md

 <br>
 ### Creating a virtual environment and installing Flask

-The first thing I did was to create a virtual environment and install Flask within it so all the dependences can work together but are isolated from other python programmes that I might want to run.
+In order to build an example of an HTTP request it is a good idea to create an isolated Python development environment to work in.
+This will keep it seperate from any other libraries already installed.
+The environment can then be kept for further development work or easily deleted.
 Creating this local environment is like a little bubble of programmes and files separated away from the rest of the computer.

+I created a virtual environment using the 'venv' module and installed Flask (a microframework for Python which I used to facilitate HTTP requests) within it so all the dependences can work together but are isolated from other python programmes that I might want to run.

 Steps on the command line: